 Why We Lose Motivation to Clean House

-Sometimes, we lose our motivation to clean house for predictable reasons.
+Sometimes, we lose our motivation to clean the house for predictable reasons.
 Life gets busy with school or work, for instance, and we have a temporary shift in our priorities.
 Once it’s over, though, we sometimes need help shifting priorities back to our homes.

 There are other times when the cause is out of our control.
 Depression or illness strikes, and it’s all we can do to survive the day.
 Finding cleaning motivation isn’t even conceivable.
 At those times, cleaning house doesn’t seem worth the effort.
 We are grappling with more important, life-altering things.
 Honestly, that is okay!